+F age

-1 Intro oduction Page 2
+1 Introduction 2

-2 Legislative aim, principles and spirit Coverage of the Ordinance
+2 Legislative aim, principles and spirit 3

-3
+3 Coverage of the Ordinance 5

 4 Application of the Ordinance

-А. How to count hours worked
+A. How to count hours worked

-- Time in attendance at a place of employment

-- Travelling time

-- Meal break

-- On-call or standby time

-- Other situations

-В. Employer to pay the balance to employee whose wages are less than minimum wage 16

-C. Wages payable to employee in respect of wage period 19
+C. Wages payable to employee in respect of wage period

-D. No contracting out 31
+D. No contracting out ·····

-5 Employer to keep records of the total number of hours worked by employee (where applicable)
+5 Employer to keep records of the total number of hours worked by employee (where applicable) 37

-Ар pendix 1 Exemption of specified student interns and work experience students 37
+Appendix 1 Exemption of specified student interns and work experience students 43

-Ap pendix 2 2 Enquiries 41
+Appendix 2 Enquiries 47

-Note : For illustration purpose, figures are rounded to one decimal place in examples involving non-integer calculations.
+Note: For illustration purpose, figures are rounded to one decimal place in examples involving non-integer calculations.

-1 Introduction
+Introduction

-- The Statutory Minimum Wage (SMW) rate is raised from \$34.5 per hour to \$37.5 per hour with effect from 1 May 20191.
+- The Statutory Minimum Wage (SMW) rate is raised from \$34.5 per hour to \$37.5 per hour with effect from 1 May 2019.
 If 1 May 2019 falls within a wage period, the SMW rate of \$37.5 applies to any hour worked on or after 1 May 2019 in calculating the minimum wage for that wage period. - We have endeavoured to include some relatively common examples to cover different situations in this set of Reference Guidelines to facilitate employers and employees in understanding the requirements of the Minimum Wage Ordinance (MWO).
 We believe that these examples already cover most of the situations in the computation of minimum wage.
 Nonetheless, given diversity in mode of employment, there is difficulty in listing out all situations exhaustively in the Reference Guidelines.
 Employers and employees who wish to enquire about their individual situation can call 2717 1771 (handled by "1823") which operates round-the-clock. - The interpretation of MWO (Cap.
 608) should be based on its original text.
 The full text of the Ordinance has been uploaded to the Hong Kong e-Legislation of the Department of Justice website at www.elegislation.gov.hk.

-Revised April 2019
+Revised July 2019